Use this guide to help you to support your child through the Clearing process when applying to university.

 Primary page content

 Is your child planning to go through Clearing this year?
 The majority of universities offer places through Clearing to fill the degree programmes that have not reached full capacity.
 Going to university through Clearing is a much more common way to apply than in the past, with around 20% of students now entering higher education this way.

-Any application to university made July–September is considered to be done through Clearing.
+Any application to university made from now until September is considered to be done through Clearing.
 So that includes anyone who already has qualifications and decides they want to start university in 2020 (perhaps your child took a year out or is returning to study).

 Your child can apply through Clearing if: